Tube Laser Cutting

 What is Tube Laser Cutting?

 Tube lasers are, in principle, regular lasers.
 This means that they also use amplified laser beams for cutting.
-Both CO2 and fibre lasers are available, so the use of cutting gases depends on the exact method.
+Both CO2 and fibre lasers are available, so the use of gases depends on the exact method.
 Fractory’s manufacturing partners also have both options available.
 It is important to keep in mind that some reflective materials are preferrably cut using a fibre laser.

 Although regular laser cutting machines can be fitted with some adjusted equipment to cut metal tubes, they are not comparable to tube lasers.
 The quality, precision and productivity that laser tube cutters are known for, is only achievable using designated equipment.